MicrosoftDocs/learn/learn-pr/wwl-azure/describe-cost-management-azure/includes/4-exercise-estimate-workload-costs-use-pricing-calculat.md

 In this exercise, you use the Pricing calculator to estimate the cost of running a basic web application on Azure.

-Start by defining which Azure services you need.<br>
+Start by defining which Azure services you need.

 > [!NOTE]
 > The Pricing calculator is for information purposes only.
 The prices are only an estimate, and you won't be charged for any services you select.